1995parham/dotfiles/README.md

 }
 ```

-use `sudo choco install jetbrainsmono` to install Jetbrains font and check [here](https://garrytrinder.github.io/2020/12/my-wsl2-windows-terminal-setup) for more information.
+check [here](https://garrytrinder.github.io/2020/12/my-wsl2-windows-terminal-setup) for more information about beautiful wsl terminal.

 Also it is fun to install `powertoys` with `sudo choco install powertoys`.